 Conducting a job search on the internet is a popular choice for many job hunters these days.
 Since there are many websites and search engines to use, one can easily become overwhelmed or frustrated.
 Instead of blindly searching around the Internet, first narrow down what type of job you want, what sector you want to work in, and for which company.

 Researching company websites could prove to be an excellent resource to locate career openings.
-Most companies across the country have a website with a page specifically devoted to information about them as well as employment opportunities.
+Most companies across the country have a website with a page specifically devoted to information about them and employment opportunities.
 There may be internships, upcoming opportunities, or links to additional job search websites.

 Local Job Search Sites